crystalsand10/MGT_docs/source/installation.rst

 2. Setting up the databases
 ---------------------------

-A link to the database schema for an organism (e.g. newBacteria) is provided here :ref:`database_schema`.
+A link to the database schema for a new organism (e.g. newBacteria) is provided here :ref:`database_schema`.

 a.
 Go to the downloaded code, such that you are in the same folder as the file manage.py.
 Then run database migrations as follows: